Doctor of Education

 EdS Option for LMU Graduates

 LMU EdS Graduates who qualify for admission into the LMU EdD program can apply 30 EdS credit hours toward the doctoral program when they pursue their EdS concentration within the EdD program.
 This means your total number of hours of coursework remaining after the EdS would be 36 credit hours.
-New cohort begins each fall, applications are due April 15th.
+New cohort begins each fall, completed applications are due through May 1st.
+For early consideration, please have completed applications submitted by February 1st.

 Go to the Carter and Moyers School of Education home page.